Automating Legal Interpretation with LLMs: Retrieval, Generation, and Evaluation: The structure of cases

-A Case Judgment in China can generally be divided into five sections: the header, facts, court view, verdict, and conclusion.
+A case in China can generally be divided into five sections: header, facts, court view, verdict, and conclusion.
 The \textbf{header} includes the name of the court, the type of document, case number, basic information about the parties involved, the origin of the case, and details about the judicial panel and trial method.
-The \textbf{facts} section outlines the plaintiff's claims, facts, and arguments, as well as the defendant's admissions regarding the plaintiff's factual assertions.
+The \textbf{facts} section outlines the plaintiff's claims, facts, arguments, and the defendant's admissions regarding the plaintiff's factual assertions.
 The \textbf{court view} section provides the rationale for the judgment and the legal basis upon which it is made.
 The \textbf{verdict} contains the decision on substantive issues of the case.
-Finally, the \textbf{conclusion} serves to formally end the judgment document.
+Finally, the \textbf{conclusion} ends the judgment document formally.

-\section{Examples of Relevant Cases}
+\section{Examples of relevant cases}